OPEN CALL

 ABOUT US

 AMBOS MUNDOS / AAMM is a contemporary art and cultural management platform.
-It is an open, collective, and ongoing project that, since 2012, has called upon, incorporated, and worked together with artists and cultural agents, proposing alternatives and generating dialogues within a constantly evolving contemporary art field.
-Our daily goal is to create exchange opportunities, support artwork production, and promote artistic projects both locally and internationally.
+It is an open, collective, and ongoing project that, since 2012, has convened, incorporated, and worked together with artists and cultural actors, proposing alternatives and generating dialogues within an ever-evolving contemporary art field.
+Our daily goal is to create opportunities for exchange, supporting the production of works and the dissemination of artistic projects, both locally and internationally.

 TEAM